 Head of Training is Andreas Walther, a German national and a veteran Pilot with lots of hours under his belt and more than 3000 hours as a Flight Instructor.
 Andreas holds various licenses are aerobatic rated and is happy to take you on a loop as soon as our aerobatic aircraft has arrived.

-We will be flying a Cessna 172P 1985 with the Penn Yan overhauled and Air Planes upgraded to a 180 horsepower engine, with a 76 inch Sensenich propeller.
-Or the more economic solution, our Cessna 150, and all the training will be step by step.
+We will be flying a Cessna 172P 1985 with the Penn Yan overhauled and Air Planes upgraded to a 180 horsepower engine, with a 76 inch Sensenich propeller, the favourite of Andreas.
+Captain Chow likes the Cessna 172N model with its hugh fuel tanks that hold 7 hours endurance.
+Or the more economic solution, our Cessna 150, and all the training will be step by step as per the syllabus approved by the Department of Civil Aviation.